sahilkadam078/HTML_CSS_Mini_Project/README.md

 ---

 ## 🧱 About This Repository
-This repo is a small part of my **front-end learning journey**.
+This repo is part of my **front-end learning journey**.
-Each folder here is a mini project I built using only **HTML and CSS**, focusing on layout, styling, and responsive design — no JavaScript, no frameworks, just the basics done right.
+Every folder here represents a small project built only with **HTML and CSS** — no frameworks, no JavaScript.
+My focus was to master page layout, styling, and responsiveness through practice.

 ---